 Engaging with young people

 We put young people at the centre of all our work.
 These resources share how we develop and facilitate youth led participation work.
-We are experts in delivering safe and meaningful participation work with young people who have experienced violence and trauma.
+We are experts in delivering safe and meaningful participation work with young people from groups more likely to experience health inequalities and young people who have experienced violence and trauma.
 For some more examples of how we put this into practice, look at our resources highlighting young people’s voices.

 We’re All Right